Accelerator Neutrino Neutron Interaction Experiment: Experimental design

-ANNIE will be run using the Booster Neutrino Beam (BNB) which runs at 7.5 Hz, with roughly 4 x 1012 protons-on-target per spill.
+ANNIE runs using the Booster Neutrino Beam (BNB) which runs at 7.5 Hz, with roughly 4 trillion protons-on-target per spill.
 These are delivered in 81 bunches over 1.6 microseconds per spill to a target 100 meters upstream in the SciBooNE hall.
 The beam, in neutrino mode, is 94% pure muon neutrinos with a flux peak energy at around 700 MeV.

-The water target used by ANNIE is a cylindrical volume 3.8 m long and 2.3 m in diameter encased by a plastic liner and aluminum enclosure.
+The water target used by ANNIE is a cylindrical volume 3.8 m long and 2.3 m in diameter encased by a plastic liner and aluminium enclosure.
 The target is to be instrumented by 60 to 100 eight-inch photomultiplier tubes.
 Part of the iron-scintillator sandwich detector used to track the direction of daughter muons in the SCiBooNE target, called the Muon Range Detector (MRD), could be used by ANNIE.
 The MRD will be modified by replacing 10 of the 13 layers of scintillator with resistive plate chambers (RPCs).
 This upgrade will allow centimeter-level precision at each layer.
 Moreover, the RCPs are capable of withstanding a 1 T magnetic field.
 Such an applied field could someday be added to ANNIE in order to achieve charge-spin reconstruction in the MRD.
 This would also allow momentum reconstruction at the highest event energies.